A Cuban Frita is at its simplest a hamburger made of equal parts ground beef and chorizo. But it is so much more than isn’t it?

 - In a griddle or nonstick pan, heat to medium low heat.
 You don’t need oil because the burger will be fatty enough.
 Place patties on the griddle and cook for 3 minutes on one side and then flip.
 Cook for another two minutes.

-- While the Fritas are cooking, it’s time to make the shoe string potatoes.
+- While the Fritas are cooking, it’s time to make the shoe string potatoes and the sauce.
 Start by heating 1 to 2 cups of oil in a frying pan to medium heat.
 Fry the potatoes in batches until they are golden brown.
 Drain them on paper towel and salt them.
 Set them aside

 - Let’s Build the Frita: Place the frita on the bun, top with sauce, lettuce and the potatoes.
 Press and serve.